 Through walking the path myself, working with individuals in my community to achieve their goals, and tirelessly consulting with the leaders in this industry, I am confident my purpose in life is this:

-I am here to use fitness the medium to Redefine Limits for those around me.
+I am here to help those around me use fitness to Redefine their Limits.

 After high school I moved back to Arizona and enroll at Embry-Riddle Aeronautical University.
 Flying has always been, and still is, a large part of my life.
 My father was a pilot and his was before him.
 As much as I enjoyed the freedom of the skies I quickly learned that it was not the career that I was meant to pursue.